-The step-by-step tutorial below shows you how to add code to your posts and pages using HTML snippets.
+The tutorial below shows you how to embed code into your content using Insert HTML Snippet.

-Locate and install the Insert HTML Snippet plugin inside your WordPress dashboard (search for keywords like “Insert HTML, Insert HTML Code, etc.“) …
+Download the plugin here, or locate and install the plugin inside your dashboard (search for keywords like “Insert HTML, Insert Code, etc.“) …

-Once the plugin has been installed, a new menu item called XYZ Html will be added to the menu …
+Once the plugin has been installed and activated, a new item called XYZ Html will display in your menu …

-Important: Make sure you have your script available (e.g. pasted into a plain text file) …
+Important: Make sure to have your code handy (e.g. copied and saved in a plain text file) …

-To create a new shortcode, click on XYZ Html > HTML Snippets …
+To create a new code snippet, click on XYZ Html > HTML Snippets …

 (XYZ Html > HTML Snippets menu)